tokenmus/Assignment_Getting_and_Cleaning_Data/README.md

 Files and results
 ================

-The R code from this assignment is included in this repository as run_analysis.r The resulting tidy data is stored as average.txt and the code book for reading this file is stored as codebook.txt
+The R code to run this assignment is included in this repository as run_analysis.r.
+You should run it in your workdirectory and the script will download the dataset following the link above.
+The resulting tidy data is stored as Samsung_averaged_data.txt and the code book for reading this file is stored as Codebook.md, it includes a short description of how run_analysis_r works and describes the labels and dimensions of the resulting dataset Samsung_averaged_data.txt